Nclose-ZA/Nclose-ZA-nclose_dev_assessment/DjangoAssessment/README.md

     + Create an endpoint for a user to retrieve formatted data from an external website.
     + This website collects phishing url's which can be used as part of threat intelligence for Cyber Security.
     + Download the latest file from the following [link](http://data.phishtank.com/data/online-valid.csv)
-    + Convert the data to a serialized json object ready for the ui to display and return the response.
+    + Convert the data to a serialized json object and return the response ready for the ui to display.
     + The data will be displayed in a table.
 - A `mysqldump` with test data should be provided in a directory in or your repo.